Summary

 Introduction

 Since Bitcoin’s inception, discussions about Bitcoin’s future have included the concept of scaling through layers.
 Hal Finney described the concept of “Bitcoin Banks” in 2010, in which “bitcoin-backed banks… [could issue] their own digital cash currency.”
 Tether launched on the Omni Network, one of the first Layer 2s, in 2014, an initiative that was described as “Bitcoin 2.0”.
-Disputes about whether Bitcoin should scale the base layer in lieu of performant L2s reached a head during the “Blocksize War,” which mostly resolved in August 2017 with the enablement of SegWit on Bitcoin and the separate launch of Bitcoin Cash.
+Disputes about whether Bitcoin should scale the base layer in lieu of performant L2s reached a head during the “Blocksize War,” which was mostly resolved in August 2017 with the enablement of SegWit on Bitcoin and the separate launch of Bitcoin Cash.
 SegWit made the payments-focused Lightning Network possible, and for several years Lightning has been the most prominent L2.
-Two notable Sidechains launched in 2018 – Blockstream’s Liquid (focused on asset issuance and payment confidentiality) and Rootstock (an EVM compatible sidechain).
+Two notable Sidechains launched in 2018 – Blockstream’s Liquid (focused on asset issuance and payment confidentiality) and Rootstock (an EVM-compatible sidechain).

 The rise of Ordinals brought tokenization activity back to Bitcoin’s base layer in 2023 and helped to reignite interest in building applications on Bitcoin.
 That resurgent interest, coupled with advancements in Rollup development inside the Ethereum development community, has led to a wave of new Bitcoin Layer 2s, mostly utilizing Rollup technology (both optimistic and zero-knowledge).
-While Lightning has seen some success enabling fast, inexpensive payments, developers have struggled to develop yield generating applications for BTC on the blockchain itself.
-A large part of the difficulty has been due to Bitcoin’s inability to support general purpose smart contract applications.
+While Lightning has seen some success enabling fast, inexpensive payments, developers have struggled to develop yield-generating applications for BTC on the blockchain itself.
+A large part of the difficulty has been due to Bitcoin’s inability to support general-purpose smart contract applications.
 Bitcoin’s base layer is not Turing-complete, and therefore, cannot execute smart contract logic necessary for most DeFi apps.
 However, future upgrades could enable features that improve multi-party custody, which would allow for more robust bridging and Layer 2 schema.
 While Bitcoin upgrades enabling Turing-complete capabilities have not materialized and are not likely, and in lieu of performant and trust-minimized Layer 2s, some bitcoin holders are already using their BTC to operate in DeFi or earn yield by bridging the asset to other Turing-complete blockchains like Ethereum.
 Wrapped Bitcoin (WBTC) on Ethereum represents the largest share (62%) of all wrapped versions of BTC.
-The wrapped versions of BTC used in Ethereum DeFi is representative of a sizable demographic of BTC holders looking for more productive use cases for BTC.
+The wrapped versions of BTC used in Ethereum DeFi are representative of a sizable demographic of BTC holders looking for more productive use cases for BTC.

 The $9bn+ of wrapped BTC on Ethereum (WBTC, tBTC, cbBTC) may be indicative of user demand to use BTC in DeFi applications.
 WBTC, tBTC, and holders of other bridged BTC are more likely than other cohorts to move and use BTC on new Bitcoin L2s given that they are familiar with operating with wrapped BTC assets on other chains.
-Bitcoin L2s will likely prioritize developing attractive BTC-denominated yield generating applications to entice existing wrapped BTC users on Ethereum to move funds to new Bitcoin L2s.
+Bitcoin L2s will likely prioritize developing attractive BTC-denominated yield-generating applications to entice existing wrapped BTC users on Ethereum to move funds to new Bitcoin L2s.
 Wrapped BTC holders are also likely to use Bitcoin L2s because they have already demonstrated a propensity to value utility over decentralization.
 All Bitcoin L2s at their launch will be more centralized systems than Bitcoin L1, though some will feature comparable decentralization to existing Ethereum L2s.

 The ability to use BTC in DeFi apps without exiting the Bitcoin ecosystem is a significant selling point for Bitcoin L2s.
-It may reduce frictions in the user experience for bridging BTC and offer more secure alternatives to using BTC in DeFi beyond the solutions that exist today.
+It may reduce friction in the user experience for bridging BTC and offer more secure alternatives to using BTC in DeFi beyond the solutions that exist today.
 A key benefit of Bitcoin DeFi on Bitcoin L2s is that BTC serves as both the native gas asset and the focal point of DeFi development.
 Historically, native assets have demonstrated greater utility on their home blockchains compared to external networks.
 For instance, ETH's substantial borrowing demand in Ethereum DeFi apps stems from its integral role as the native gas token for Ethereum, as well as its widespread adoption as the primary unit of account for NFT and fungible token trading.
 The evolution of DeFi ecosystems on platforms like Ethereum and Solana has illustrated a crucial principle: robust DeFi economies are built around a blockchain's native asset.

 This report defines the key characteristics of Bitcoin L2s and offers a high-level overview of the different types of Bitcoin scaling solutions.
 The report also gives a breakdown of the $447m of crypto VC investment in Bitcoin L2s since 2018 and offers a TAM analysis for the emerging Bitcoin L2s.
 Finally, the report shares key insights about the outlook for Bitcoin’s modular future.